Phi Alpha Literary Society: Abraham Lincoln

-Early Debate
+Debates

 On May 5, 1881, Phi Alpha's debate victory over the Adelphi Society of Knox College was "one of the earliest of all intercollegiate debates in the country".
 The subject of the debate was prohibition.
 This event was celebrated in 1978 on the 150th anniversary of Illinois College with another debate against Knox College.
 This time the subject was "Resolved: That the Electoral College Should be Abolished."

-The Issue of Slavery

 In its early years, Phi Alpha was built on a broad democracy in the selection of its members.
-Phi Alpha members debated on both sides of the question of slavery and according to the late president of the college Charles Rammelkamp, "the students who in later years got into trouble with the faculty on issues relating to the slavery question were usually members of Phi Alpha".
+Phi Alpha members debated on both sides of the question of slavery.
+According to former president of the college Charles Rammelkamp, "the students who in later years got into trouble with the faculty on issues relating to the slavery question were usually members of Phi Alpha".
 The students who enrolled at Illinois College from the border states of Kentucky and Missouri usually joined Phi Alpha.
-During the Civil War, Phi Alpha men numbered 104 for the Union and 12 for the Confederacy.
+During the Civil War, 104 members fought for the Union and 12 for the Confederacy.

-Purpose

-The purpose of Phi Alpha Literary Society is concisely stated in its constitution.
-"The purpose of the society shall be the attainment of truth, literary improvement of her members, and the furthering of her democratic heritage."
-The society also strives to develop the social, communication, and leadership skills of the membership.

-Operations
+Symbols

+Phi Alpha's motto is "Onward and Upward".
+Its slogan is "Lovers of Truth".
+Its colors are blue and white.
+Its mascot is Sylvester "Sly" the Squirrel.
+Its nickname is Phis.

+Activities

-True to its purpose, Phi Alpha hosts a number of literary functions throughout the year.
+Phi Alpha hosts a number of literary functions throughout the year.
 Each semester, three judged Literary Productions are held.
 These judged meetings consist of five pieces given by society members to an audience.
 Pieces range from opinionated speeches to research presentations to original fiction.
 Also a Poet who is elected each semester will recite an original poem, and an impromptu speech is given on a subject revealed by the Critic during the meeting.
 A similar kind of meeting (called a Cooperative Literary Meeting) is held once a semester.
 It is composed of three Phis and three Illinois College faculty or staff members.
 This is intended to develop a stronger relationship with the campus community, and it provides a learning opportunity for the membership.

 Phi Alpha also hosts public debates in the pursuit of the strengthening of communication skills.

-Finally, Phi Alpha conducts weekly business meetings, which are conducted using Robert's Rules of Order.
+It also conducts weekly business meetings, which are conducted using Robert's Rules of Order.
 These meetings are intended to direct the everyday operations of Phi Alpha and also to serve the mission of Phi Alpha by practicing democratic principles.

-President as of 2023 is John Sullivan.